 Even though the signs and symptoms of rare diseases are very different, the patients often face similar challenges: delayed and incorrect diagnoses, lack of information, poor coordination between different institutions, lack of appropriate treatment and care, complex administrative procedures, isolation and lack of psychological support.
 In order to address these challenges, ALAN offers these patients administrative, social and psychological support, specifically tailored to the individual’s needs.
 All of the services provided by ALAN’s consultation service are free of charge.
-Any person directly or indirectly affected by a rare disease can benefit from these consultations, whether they are a member of ALAN or not.
+Any person directly or indirectly affected by a rare disease can benefit from these consultations.

 Organisation & expertise